First Amendment things to know

 - Criminally actionable speech (a tiny, infinitesimal subset of the above, speech that could get someone arrested and prosecuted).

-Within those six categories, three relate to government consequence, or not:
+Within those categories, three relate to potential government consequence (or not):

 - Protected speech